Table of Contents

 A fixed-size file will immediately occupy the file specified, even if only a fraction of the virtual hard disk space is actually in use.
 While occupying much more space, a fixed-size file incurs less overhead and is therefore slightly faster than a dynamically allocated file.

-For details about the differences, please refer to the section called “Disk image files (VDI, VMDK, VHD, HDD)”.
+For details about the differences, please refer to Section 5.2, “Disk image files (VDI, VMDK, VHD, HDD)”.

 To prevent your physical hard disk from running full, VirtualBox limits the size of the image file.
 Still, it needs to be large enough to hold the contents of your operating system and the applications you want to install -- for a modern Windows or Linux guest, you will probably need several gigabytes for any serious use: